Deposit Methods Guide For New Zealander Players

 You need your bank’s permission before transferring funds to any online casino and might also need to foot the international transfer fees for each transaction if the casino is based overseas (and most are).
 Just getting the wire transfer option set up takes a few weeks while all the security protocols and permissions are signed, processed and double checked by both your bank and the casino to ensure legal compliance and legitimacy.

 On the upside, after all checks have been completed on the first deposit and withdrawal, subsequent transactions should only take a few days.
-And for a lot of Aussie players, the extra security is worth the time and effort.
+And for a lot of Kiwi players, the extra security is worth the time and effort.
 That’s why casino bank transfers are still popular and make our top 6 list.

 Deposit Money Safely